 Along with the sausages and a heaping scoop of buttery mashed potatoes, this dish comes smothered with a generous topping of savoury, tangy sweet onion gravy!

-Make the mashed potatoes and brown the sausages.
-Then keep warm in the oven while you make the gravy.
+Then make the mashed potatoes and brown the sausages.
+Place the mashed potatoes and sausages in a heat-proof container and keep warm in the oven while you make the gravy.

-Whip together the gravy right in the Instant Pot.
+Whip together the onion gravy right in the Instant Pot.

 - Remember to add a cup of water with your potatoes in the Instant Pot.
 You need it to get the Instant Pot to pressurize.
 Plus, the potatoes will absorb the water making them extremely tender and easily mashable.